 Looking for cost-effective options for your home hydroponics system?
 Want to improve your diet with healthy microgreens and herbs?
 It can be daunting, considering the number of plants that can be grown, but we’ve taken some of the confusion out.
 Below, we’ll discuss five of the best microgreens to grow in your hydroponics system, as well as how they improve your health when added to a diet.
 Each of these plants is affordable, grows very quickly, and offers excellent nutrition at all growth stages, from microgreens to fully mature.

-Peas — they’re one of the simplest plants to grow, even in a hydroponics system.
-They’re also highly nutritious, and delicious whether you eat them as microgreens or decide to grow them to maturity and enjoy the peas themselves.
+1. Peas — they’re one of the simplest plants to grow, even in a hydroponics system.
+These hydroponic microgreens are also highly nutritious, and delicious whether you eat them as microgreens or decide to grow them to maturity and enjoy the peas themselves.
 To be clear, we’re talking about your garden variety (pun intended) green peas here, not your more exotic options.
 Green peas are very high in a wide range of nutrients, including vitamins A, K, C, folate, thiamine, manganese, and iron.
 They can also offer a range of health benefits, including:

 With that being said, peas do contain “antinutrients”, which are responsible for causing bloating and gas.
 Phytic acid and lectins are two examples.
 To minimize discomfort while still benefitting from the health benefits that peas offer, keep your portion sizes to 1/2 cup or less per meal.